You are located in service: Public Key Certificates

 Please note:

-• An existing user certificate from GÉANT/TCS must either be revoked, expired or valid for less than 28 days before a new one can be requested.
+• An existing user certificate from RA-Portal must either be revoked, expired or valid for less than 28 days before a new one can be requested.

-• An existing user certificate from the DFN-PKI Global can continue to be used until the expiration date.
-The RA-Portal does not recognize DFN-PKI certificates and therefore does not prevent the issuance of another user certificate in the GÉANT/TCS.
+• An existing user certificate from the DFN-PKI Global can continue to be used until it's expiration date.
+RA-Portal does not know about your DFN-PKI certificates and therefore does not prevent the issuance of another user certificate in RA-Portal.
 However, the simultaneous use of several user certificates for one email address is not recommended and leads to considerable problems with email encryption.

 Detailinformation